ryancraigmartin/IronNotes/objects.md

 The simple types of JavaScript are numbers, strings, booleans, null, and undefined.
 All other values are objects.
 Arrays, functions, regular expressions, and objects of course are all objects.

-An object property value can be any value except for undefined.
+An Object property value can be any value except for undefined.

 An Object in JavaScript is a collection composed of key-value pairs.